Sleep

 Taiwan dog, sleeping in front of drying persimmons (Diospyros kaki), Xinpu.
 (Photo copyright © by Kaj Halberg)

-The ways of the fascinating African hunting dog (Lycaon pictus) are related on the page Animals – Mammals: Hunting dogs – nomads of the savanna.
+The fascinating African hunting dog (Lycaon pictus) is described on the page Animals – Mammals: Hunting dogs – nomads of the savanna.

 Sleeping African hunting dogs, Serengeti National Park, Tanzania.
 Note that one of the dogs is wearing a radio collar for tracking.
 (Photo copyright © by Kaj Halberg)